rbtcollins/bitnami-docker/gke/wordpress/README.md

 ## Wordpress

-Now that you have the database up and running, lets set up the Wordpress instance.
+Now that we have our database backend up and running, lets set up the Wordpress application instance.

 ![Wordpress](images/wordpress.png)